 Grass track reconstruction was one of Churchill Downs’ largest projects.
 Being able to rely on Motz’s extensive expertise made life a lot less stressful.
 Their continuous communication kept everyone up to speed and their willingness to flex and adapt kept the project on time and on budget.

 Renovations to the world-famous horse race track were expertly handled by the team of professional designers and builders Churchill Downs assembled, with Motz, Calhoun Construction, STRI, and Dr. Trey Rogers collaborating effectively throughout the process.
 The landmark status of this historic racetrack posed unique challenges that required Motz’s elite problem-solving skills and flexibility, in addition to their well-established expertise and experience.
-The end result was the Motz team’s on-time delivery of a beautiful, high-performing grass track that will serve the client for many years to come.

 Because of the pandemic, much of the planning and communication between Motz and the design consultants were handled virtually.
 This demanded laser-focused and high-touch management throughout the process.
 The Motz Group remained in constant contact with the team and Churchill Downs’ leadership to resolve issues that arose during this singularly challenging time, working together to find budget-conscious solutions that met the industry standards required.